-Physics Course Descriptions

-Courses from this department are used on the Master of Combined Sciences in the departments of Biological Sciences, Chemistry and Biochemistry, Computer Science and Physics, and Mathematics.
+Physics Courses from this department are used on the Master of Combined Sciences in the departments of Biological Sciences, Chemistry and Biochemistry, Computer Science and Physics, and Mathematics.
 Prerequisites: Graduate standing with sufficient background in subject area is a prerequisite for all graduate courses.
 Unless otherwise specified all three-semester-hour courses have lecture 3 hours per week.
 The student is reminded that one-half course work to be applied toward a Master's degree must be on 6000-level.
 (See semester or term schedule for laboratory fees.)
 Note: A 400-level course taken for undergraduate credit cannot subsequently be changed to graduate credit nor repeated for graduate credit on the 5000 level.

-PHY 5401 - Quantum Mechanics

-Credits, 3 sem. hrs.
+PHY 5401 - Quantum Mechanics Credits, 3 sem. hrs.
 Prerequisite(s): PHY 301 or instructor's consent.
 Schroedinger wave mechanics including application to atomic structure.
 An oral presentation on a relevant topic, selected in consultation with the instructor, will be made by each student.

-PHY 5402 - Special Projects
+PHY 5402 - Special Projects Credits, 3 sem. hrs.
+Prerequisite(s): Instructor's consent.
 After consulting with the instructor in charge, the student may be assigned to special study in theoretical physics or may be assigned a research problem.

-PHY 5406 - Electricity and Magnetism I

-Credits, 3 sem. hrs.
+PHY 5406 - Electricity and Magnetism I Credits, 3 sem. hrs.
 Prerequisite(s): PHY 152 or PHY 252, MAT 222 or instructor's consent.
 The fundamental principles of electrostatic fields, electric potential, electrostatic boundary conditions, work and energy in electrostatics, conductors and insulators, and special techniques in solving electrostatics problems.

-PHY 5407 - Electricity and Magnetism II

-Credits, 3 sem. hrs.
+PHY 5407 - Electricity and Magnetism II Credits, 3 sem. hrs.
 Prerequisite(s): PHY 5406.

 The fundamental principles of magnetostatic fields, electromagnetic induction, magnetic fields in matter, Maxwell's equations, electromagnetic waves, and radiation.

 PHY 5413 - Nuclear Physics

 Credits, 4 sem. hrs.
 Prerequisite(s): PHY 301 or instructor's consent.
 Lectures 3 hours a week.
 Laboratory 3 hours a week.

 Isotopes and nuclear structure, natural radioactivity, induced nuclear transformations, nuclear energy sources, high energy processes and cosmic rays.

 PHY 5417 - Selected Topics in Physics

 Credits, 3 sem. hrs.
 A course offering formal study of selected advanced topics in physics or applications of physics.
 May be taken more than once with different specific titles.

 Department of Mathematics

+Master of Education

 Mathematics, M.Ed.

 The Department of Mathematics and the School of Education offer course work leading to the Master of Education in Mathematics.
 See School of Education School of Education section of this catalog for program details.

-Mathematics, M.S.
+Master of Science Mathematics, M.S.
 (30 sem. hrs.)
 The Master of Science in Mathematics program is designed to prepare students for a career in private industry, to deepen the content knowledge of secondary teachers or for continued graduate study.

-- 1. All general requirements for admission to the graduate school of Mississippi College must be met. - Applicants should possess a bachelor's degree from an accredited college or university with a minimum (or equivalent) of a Mississippi College undergraduate minor in Mathematics.
-The suitability of courses will be determined by the graduate faculty. - To receive AA educator license a copy of the Class A Standard Educator License from the State of Mississippi must be supplied with your application.
+Admission to the Program - 1.
+All general requirements for admission to the graduate school of Mississippi College must be met. - Applicants should possess a bachelor's degree from an accredited college or university with a minimum (or equivalent) of a Mississippi College undergraduate minor in Mathematics.
+The suitability of courses will be determined by the graduate faculty. - 3.
+To receive AA educator license a copy of the Class A Standard Educator License from the State of Mississippi must be supplied with your application.
 Your application cannot be processed without it.
+Requirements of the Program - A minimum of 30 semester hours of MAT graduate work must be completed.
+Any PHY graduate course may be substituted in lieu of up to 9 of these hours. - 2.
+The following courses are required: